droidwiki/go2tech.de/content/donations/_index.md

 ---
-title: "Donations"
+title: "Donate to keep our services running"
 date: 2020-07-06T09:06:32+02:00
 ---

-## Donate to keep our services running

 We're proudly providing our services to our community (which we're a part of).
 It's also our philosophy, that our players should be able to focus on having a great time on our server.